 Which Types and Parts of Onions to Avoid

 Onions of all types, like white, yellow, red, and green onions, can be dangerous for dogs.
-This means that every part of the onion, including the leaves, flesh, skin, and juice, has toxins that can be poisonous to dogs.
+This means that every part of the onion, including the leaves, flesh, skin, and juice, contains toxins that can poison dogs.
 Dried or powdered onion is even more hazardous, as it is concentrated and can increase the risk of poisoning.
-It is also essential to know that whether you cook or serve the onion raw, it doesn’t make a difference; both ways can be equally harmful to your furry friend.
+It is also essential to know that whether you cook or serve the onion raw doesn’t make a difference; both ways can be equally harmful to your furry friend.

 How Much Onion Can Make a Dog Sick?

 Onions and other alliums are extremely harmful to dogs, and the amount required to cause serious health problems is much less than you might think.
-When a dog consumes more than 0.5% of their body weight in onions at one time, they can experience onion toxicity.
+When dogs consume more than 0.5% of their body weight in onions at one time, they can experience onion toxicity.

-As a responsible dog owner, it is important to be aware of where you store your onions and ensure that they are always kept out of reach of your furry friend.
+As a responsible dog owner, it is important to know where you store your onions and ensure that they are always kept out of reach of your furry friend.

-However, the problem lies in the fact that toxins can accumulate in the dog’s system, which could result in toxicity.
-Even if you don’t feed your dog onions in large quantities, if he has eaten the same over a prolonged period of time, he might get sick.
+However, the problem is that toxins can accumulate in the dog’s system, which could result in toxicity.
+Even if you don’t feed your dog onions in large quantities, he might get sick if he has eaten the same over a prolonged period.
 This is what Dr. Werber refers to as the cumulative effect.

 Related Post: Can Dogs Eat Acai?